-- Capital Account: This account is ma up of the movement or flow of money or capital from one country to another such as investment, international i and loans.
-There are short and long term capital movements.
-A country’s balance of payments is favourable when me received is more than the amount she pays out and vice-versa.
+- Capital Account: This account is ma up of the movement or flow of money or capital from one country to another such as investment, international I and loans.
+There are short and long-term capital movements.
+A country’s balance of payments is favourable when I received more than the amount she pays out and vice-versa.

 - Monetary Movement Account: This account shows how the balance on both current and

-capital accounts is settled.
-It shows how the surplus or def both account is settle
+capital accounts are settled.
+It shows how the surplus or def both account is settled

 Money also facilitates economic development by means of foreign exchange, foreign capital and skills are being imported, thereby assisting the development process of the under-developed.